Meeting and activity rooms for hire

 Bookings will only be confirmed once a completed booking form and a deposit of 50% of the hire fee have been received.
 Your event should not be advertised until you have received written confirmation of the booking.
 The remaining bill should be settled within 14 days of the event.

 We reserve the right to cancel the booking if the booking form and deposit have not been received and no responsibility can be accepted for any losses on the part of the hirer.

 A bond of £50 will be charged for all evening events, and for other events at the discretion of the Bookings Secretary.
-Bonds will be returned after the event provided cleaning has been carried out to the required standard, and no breakages have occurred.
+Bonds will be returned after the event provided no breakages or damage has occurred.